Considerations for Building Your Connector

 dbclass String The identifier for your oauthConfig Yes The dbclass must be same with as the class attribute in manifest.xml

-clientIdDesktop String Client ID you registered for Tableau Desktop No This is not considered a secret and will be stored in plain text
+clientIdDesktop String Client ID you registered for Tableau Desktop No This isn’t considered a secret and will be stored in plain text

-clientSecretDesktop String Client Secret you registered for Tableau Desktop No This is not considered a secret and will be stored in plain text
+clientSecretDesktop String Client Secret you registered for Tableau Desktop No This isn’t considered a secret and will be stored in plain text

 redirectUrisDesktop String[] Redirect Urls for Desktop No Only required when OAUTH_CAP_FIXED_PORT_IN_CALLBACK_URL is set to true.
 The host for redirectUrisDesktop must be a valid loopback address